kristinemlarson/gnssrefl/docs/use_cases/use_pmtl.md

 ### St Lawrence River

-Updated by Kristine M. Larson to reflect code changes in make_json_input.

-January 21, 2023

 <HR>
 To the best of our knowledge, access to the current high-rate data streams needed to do reflectometry at this site is no longer allowed.
 Please contact NRCAN for further information.